valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-backend-libraries.md

   Additionally, case settings can be loaded from a file when the corresponding document definition is created.
 For more information on how to create a case definition when a document definition is created, see [here](/using-valtimo/case/creating-case-settings.md).

+* **Smart documents logs improvements**

+  Added more logging for the smart documents connector so that the error messages give more specific information.

 ## Bugfixes

 The following bugs were fixed: